Scattering in relativistic quantum field theory: basic concepts, tools, and results: Beyond Wigner's Concept of Particle

 It is instructive to compute these functionals and maps in theories of massive particles.
 Making use of relation (\ref{equ}) in Section~\ref{counters} one obtains, with a slight change of notation,

-where $\mu$ is a measure giving the probability density of finding at asymptotic times in state $\Psi$ a particle of energy--momentum $p$.
+where $\mu$ is a measure giving the probability density of finding at asymptotic times in state $\Psi$ a particle of energy-momentum $p$.
 Once again, possible summations over different particle types and internal degrees of freedom have been omitted here.
-Thus, setting $|L \rangle_p \doteq L \, |p \rangle$, one concludes that the maps $| \, \cdot \, \rangle$ can be decomposed into a direct integral $| \, \cdot \, \rangle = \int_\oplus d\mu ({p})^{1/2} \, | \, \cdot \, \rangle_p $ of improper particle states of sharp energy--momentum.
-It is crucial that this result can also be established without any \textit{a priori} input about the nature of the particle content of the theory, thereby providing evidence of the universal nature of the concept of improper particle states of sharp momentum.
+Thus, setting $|L \rangle_p \coloneqq L \, |p \rangle$, one concludes that the map $L \mapsto | L \rangle$ can be decomposed into a direct integral of improper particle states of sharp energy-momentum, $| \, \cdot \, \rangle = \int^{\oplus} d\mu ({p})^{1/2} \, | \, \cdot \, \rangle_p $.
+It is crucial that this result can also be established without any \textit{a priori} input about the nature of the particle content of the theory \cite{BuPoSt, Po04}, thereby providing evidence of the universal nature of the concept of improper particle states of sharp momentum, as outlined here.

-\begin{theorem} Consider a relativistic quantum theory satisfying the standing assumptions.
-Then the maps $| \, \cdot \, \rangle$ defined above can be decomposed into improper particle states of sharp energy--momentum $p$,
+\begin{theorem} Consider a relativistic quantum field theory satisfying the standing assumptions.
+Then the maps $L \mapsto |L \rangle$ defined above can be decomposed into improper particle states of sharp energy-momentum $p$,

-where $\mu$ is some measure depending on the state $\Psi$ and the respective time limit taken. \end{theorem}
+where $\mu$ is some measure depending on the {underlying state} $\Psi$ and the respective time limit taken. \end{theorem}

-It is noteworthy that whenever the space of improper particle states corresponding to fixed energy-momentum $p$ is finite dimensional (finite particle multiplets), then in the corresponding Hilbert space there exists a continuous unitary representation of the little group of $p$.
-This implies that improper momentum eigenstates of mass $m = (p^2)^{1/2} > 0$ carry definite (half)integer spin, in accordance with Wigner's classification.
-However, if $m = 0$, the helicity need not be quantized, in contrast to Wigner's results.
+In theories of Wigner particles {with equal internal degrees of freedom, the GNS representations induced by pure particle weights $|\,\cdot \,\rangle_p$ are mutually unitarily equivalent for different $p$ of the same mass}.
+This property fails for infraparticles, whose ``plane wave states" cannot be coherently superimposed, there are no corresponding normalizable states.
+As was shown by Buchholz, that is the case for electrically charged particle weights, being a consequence of Gauss's law.
+The absence of normalizable single electron states was also established in various semi-relativistic models, cf.\ \cite{5Enc}.

-Though a general scattering theory based on improper particle states has not yet been developed, some progress has been made in \cite{BuPoSt}.
+Although a general scattering theory based on improper particle states has not yet been developed, some progress has been made in \cite{BuPoSt}.
 There it is outlined how inclusive collision cross sections of scattering states, where an undetermined number of low energy massless particles remains unobserved, can be defined in the presence of long range forces, in spite of the fact that a meaningful scattering matrix may not exist.